A generalized statistical model for fits to parton distributions: Application of the GMM in a toy model of PDFs

 \section{Application of the GMM in a toy model of PDFs}

-In this section, we compare results obtained by the GMM method, defined in Eq.~\eqref{eq:likelihood_GMM}, to those obtained using the LS method.
+In this section, we compare results obtained by the GMM method, using the likelihood defined in Eq.~\eqref{eq:likelihood_GMM}, to those obtained using the LS method.
 When estimating uncertainty using the LS method, we first diagonalize the Hessian and determine eigenvalue directions.
 We then determine values of the parameters that satisfy the $\Delta \chi^2 = 1$ condition and define the uncertainty on the fit parameters, which corresponds to the 68\% confidence level interval.
-Here, we also implement the CT~\cite{Hou:2019efy} and MSHT~\cite{Bailey:2020ooq} tolerance criteria, which provide a more conservative estimate of uncertainty under the potential imperfections of fits.
-The comparison is presented in three cases of pseudo-data, including the two pseudo-data sets introduced in Sec.~\ref{subsec:pseudo_data}.
+Here, we also implement the CTEQ-TEA~\cite{Hou:2019efy} and MSHT~\cite{Bailey:2020ooq} tolerance criteria, which provide a more conservative estimate of uncertainty under the potential imperfections of fits.

+Below we present the results of three different combinations of pseudo-data sets, including also the two pseudo-data sets that were discussed in Sec.~\ref{sec:tension}.